Weble/RevisoApi/README.md

 composer require webleit/revisoapi
 ```

+### HTTP Clients

+In order to talk to Reviso APIs, you need an HTTP Client library.
+Since v2 of this package, the HTTP Client is not included, allowing you to choose the one you like the best, and avoiding any potential dependency conflict.

+You can use any library to send HTTP messages  that implements [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation).

+Here is a list of all officially supported clients and adapters: <http://docs.php-http.org/en/latest/clients.html>

+You can read more on the [HTTPlug docs](http://docs.php-http.org/en/latest/httplug/users.html).

 ## Usage

 In order to use the library, just require the composer autoload file, and then fire up the library itself.